hermanekt/Zabbix_wildfly_eap_jboss_monitoring/README.md

 ```
 Disable datasource discovery ^(ExampleDS)$  [Result is FALSE]
 ```
-**If you have version 4.0+ and you want exclude some datasources you can use filers in discovery rule inside template in template is for example added ExampleDS datasource.**
+**If you have version 4.0+ and you want exclude some datasources you can use filters in discovery rule inside template is for example added ExampleDS datasource.**

 7) **You need change macros in Template {$WILDFLY.PASS}, {$WILDFLY.USER} or you can overload in hosts.**